connor-baer/wordpress-scripts/README.md

 ### install_wp.sh

-The `install_wp.sh` script installs and configures a fresh WordPress instance, including a new database.
-The script also sets the WordPress install file permissions in a strict manner, to assist in hardening WordPress installs.
+The `install_wp.sh` script downloads and configures a fresh WordPress install.
+The script also sets the file permissions in a strict manner, to assist in hardening the WordPress install.

 All project variables are taken from the `.env.sh` file.